Your Guide to Superior Linux Server Monitoring

 Monitoring Linux servers in extensive IT landscapes is complex without the right tools, and can also consume a lot of resources in the form of additional hardware.

-Enterprise Edition: a Linux Server Monitoring Powerhouse
+Checkmk: a Linux Server Monitoring Powerhouse

-With the distributed Monitoring function, you manage different locations via a central Checkmk instance.
+With the distributed monitoring function, you manage different locations via a central Checkmk instance.
 Checkmk is, therefore, able to perform comprehensive server monitoring even if you have an extensive Linux environment.

 You can also manage agents easily with Checkmk’s own agent bakery.